-The County has until September 19, 2017 to come into compliance with the FDO, however, earlier compliance would benefit the County.
-This involves amendments to the comprehensive plan map, zoning map, and text, and to CCC Title 40, the County's unified development code.
-The purpose of this staff report is to provide the Board with proposed amendments and the Planning Commission recommendation on the proposed amendments.
+The county has until September 19, 2017 to come into compliance with the FDO for those issues it is not appealing.
+This involves amendments to the comprehensive plan map and text, and CCC Title 40, the county's unified development code.
+The purpose of this staff report is to provide the Planning Commission with proposed amendments for review and recommendation to the Board.